algosup/2022-2023-project-1-smart-signage-Project-4-group/TestPlan.md

 * Florent HUREAUX as the software engineer
 * Alexis LASSELIN as the quality insurance

-We describe here all the hardware we used during the test phase.<br>
+There is the hardware part than we used during the test phase.<br>
 * A computer with TinyGo.
 * We are using is a [*power supply*](https://glpower.eu/en/product/gpv-18/) that will take a 200 to 240V as input and will output a 12V current.
 That is used to reduce the voltage that input into the components that would break if we input them with hundreds of Volts.